Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Introduction

-This shortcoming has recently been addressed by proposing new datasets \cite{cignarella2020sardistance,vaxxstance2021} including social interaction data such as \emph{retweets} or \emph{friends}.
-Although they have facilitated new approaches to stance detection considering also interaction data, most of the them employ manually engineered features tailored to each specific data type \cite{DeepReading,WordUp,QMUL-SDS} making it difficult to generalize over other languages and targets.
-Thus, further research is required to fully understand the potentiality of interaction data to perform stance detection and its relation with concepts such as political homophily, political polarization, echo chambers or demographic analysis \cite{conover2011political,colleoni2014echo,Zubiaga2019PoliticalHI}.
+This shortcoming has been addressed by proposing new datasets \cite{cignarella2020sardistance,vaxxstance2021} that include different languages and social interaction data, such as \emph{retweets} or \emph{friends}.
+Although these new datasets have facilitated the development of new techniques for stance detection considering also interaction data, most of them employ manually engineered features tailored to each specific data type \cite{DeepReading,WordUp,QMUL-SDS}, making it difficult to generalize across languages and targets.
+Recently, significant attention has been directed towards the use of Large Language Models (LLMs) as few-shot learners \cite{brown2020}.
+However, the success of in-context learning techniques using LLMs has been mostly limited to English benchmarks such as SemEval 2016 \cite{taranukhin-etal-2024-stance,gatto-etal-2023-chain,zhangInvestigatingChainofthoughtChatGPT2023}, probably because the pre-training of the large majority of publicly available LLMs has been focused mostly on English.

-This paper aims to perform stance detection of tweets by placing the emphasis on the interaction data commonly available in social media.
-To this end, we make the following contributions: (i) a new method to work with interaction data, such as \emph{friends} and/or \emph{retweets} by generating relational embeddings, focusing on one-to-one relations; (ii) experimentation on seven publicly available datasets and four different languages show that our relational embeddings behave robustly across different targets and languages; (iii) combining our method with text-based classifiers helps to systematically improve their results, outperforming also ensembles of large pre-trained language models \cite{Giorgioni2020UNITORS}; (iv) an exhaustive ablation and error analyses show that the method to obtain the \emph{retweet} data and the size of the users community is crucial for state-of-the-art performance using our technique.
+This paper focuses on stance detection of tweets by placing emphasis on the interaction data commonly available in social media.
+More specifically, we propose a new method to leverage social information such as friends and retweets by generating Relational Embeddings, namely, dense vector representations of interaction pairs.
+The development of our new method allows us to make the following contributions to language independent stance detection: (i) a new method to represent and exploit interaction data, such as \emph{friends} and/or \emph{retweets}, by generating relational embeddings based on one-to-one relations; (ii) comprehensive experiments on seven publicly available datasets and four different languages different to English show that our relational embeddings behave robustly across different targets and languages without any specific manual engineering; (iii) combining our method with text-based discriminative classifiers helps to systematically improve their results, outperforming also ensembles of pre-trained language models \cite{Giorgioni2020UNITORS} or strong in-context learning baselines using Large Language Models \cite{taranukhin-etal-2024-stance}; (iv) we empirically demonstrate that our new Relational Embeddings clearly outperform popular graph-based approaches to encode interaction data, such as DeepWalk or node2vec; (v) exhaustive ablation and error analyses show that the method used to obtain the \emph{retweet} data and the size of the users community is crucial for state-of-the-art performance using our technique; (vi) the new generated datasets with interaction data and code are publicly available \footnote{\url{https://github.com/joseba-fdl/relational_embeddings/}}.